-E. Courses required for the English for Speakers of Other Languages track in addition to those listed in section "A" above: 21 cr.
+E. Courses requir red for the English for Speakers of Other Languages track in addition to those listed in section "A" above: 21 cr.
 ED 519 Diversity in the Classroom 3 cr.
 ED 552 Linguistics for ESOL Teachers 3 cr.
 ED 562 Principles of Second Language Learning 3 cr.
 ED 582 Methods and Materials for Teaching and Assessing ESOL 3 cr.
 ED 585 Emergent Literacy in a Diverse Society 3 cr.
 ED 608 Assessment 3 cr.
 ED 619 Multi-Cultural Literature for Teachers 3 cr.
+ED 562 ED 582 ED 585 ED 608 Principles of Second Language Learning Methods and Materials for Teaching and Assessing ESOL Emergent Literacy in a Diverse Society Assessment 3 cr.
+3 cr.
+3 cr.
+3 cr.